Turkish Cuisine in Siglap: sadly now gone, a victim of the dread Covid.

-A little bit of Humus next please.
+Smoked paprika, turning that olive oil red.
+A little bit of Humus next, please.
 Loved this with the smoked paprika (I assume…) on top.
-It moulded with the olive oil giving that beautiful orangey red colouration.
+It is moulded with olive oil giving that beautiful orangey red colouration.
 And the flavour to match the vibrant colours too.
-Yep likey likey.
-Twas very good.